blacklabelops-legacy/letsencrypt/README.md

     -p 80:80 \
     -p 443:443 \
     --name letsencrypt \
-    --volumes-from letsencrypt_data \
+    -v letsencrypt_certificates:/etc/letsencrypt \
     -e "LETSENCRYPT_EMAIL=dummy@example.com" \
     -e "LETSENCRYPT_DOMAIN1=www.example.com" \
     blacklabelops/letsencrypt install
 ~~~~

-> Will generate the certificates inside the folder /etc/letsencrypt.
+> Will generate the certificates inside Docker volume.
 If you want to add new certificates then use 'renew' instead of 'install'.

 Now setup the container for monthly renewal!